Skip to main content

 Form 956: Advice by a Migration Agent/Exempt Person of Providing Immigration Assistance

-Form 956 is utilized to appoint a migration agent.
+Form 956 is used to appoint a migration agent.
 Refer to official instructions for comprehensive details.

 • When Department of Home Affairs instructions require this form.